openkfw/d4dtools/docs/contributing.md

 Thank you for investing your time in contributing to our project!
 Any contribution you make will be reflected on [openkfw.github.io/d4dtools](https://openkfw.github.io/d4dtools/) :sparkles:.

-You can contribute to the **d4tools**  content and site in several ways.
+You can contribute to the **d4dtools**  content and site in several ways.
 Our small, but mighty :muscle: docs team is maintaining this repo; to preserve our bandwidth, off topic conversations will be closed.

 ## :mega: Discussions
 Discussions are where we have conversations.

-If you'd like help troubleshooting a docs PR you're working on, have a great new idea, or want to share something amazing you've learned in our docs, join us in [discussions](https://github.com/openkfw/d4dtools/discussions/).
+If you'd like help troubleshooting a doc's PR you're working on, have a great new idea, or want to share something amazing you've learned in our docs, join us in [discussions](https://github.com/openkfw/d4dtools/discussions/).

 ## :lady_beetle: Issues
 [Issues](https://docs.github.com/en/github/managing-your-work-on-github/about-issues) are used to track tasks that contributors can help with.
 If an issue has a triage label, we haven't reviewed it yet, and you shouldn't begin work on it.